SAP-samples/teched2022-DA261/exercises/hana_cockpit/ex1/README.md

     ![SAP BTP Cockpit](./images/1-01_BTPCockpit.png)

 2. At the top of the Database Overview page, you'll find the toolbar.
-The top left displays the name of the currently managed database "DEMO_HANA_DB" and the database username (DBADMIN) you're connecting as to that database.
+The top left displays the name of the currently managed database "DEMO_HANA_DB" and the database username (DBADMIN) you're connecting as.
 The top right contains the user button (for user-specific settings and options), the notifications button, the help button (for content-specific online help), the auto-refresh interval button (can be every 10/20/30 seconds or 1/5/10 minutes), the manual refresh button, and the switch databases button.

     ![SAP HANA Cockpit Toolbar](./images/1-02_Toolbar.png)